Fati-810/Paws-Grooming/README.md

 **Performance Advantage:**
 Since the site is static:

-- Pages load faster
+- Pages load faster.
-- No server-side processing is required
+- No server-side processing is required.
-- Security risks are minimized
+- Security risks are minimized.

 ## Preview: